British Airways Long Haul Aircraft Fleet Guide

 This is the only long haul aircraft operated at Gatwick.

-BA has refurbished Gatwick based Boeing 777-200s.
+Before COVID-19 BA refurbished Gatwick based Boeing 777-200s.
 This increased seating in World Traveller from 9 to 10 abreast, reduced the size of Club World and increased the size of World Traveller Plus.

-There are no plans to fit the Club Suite to Gatwick Boeing 777 aircraft.
+There are no plans to fit the Club Suite to Gatwick Boeing 777 aircraft – though these will occasionally rotate with Heathrow based aircraft.

 Refurbished British Airways Boeing 777 World Traveller Cabin